Luke Raley Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.2 K/9, the eighth-best in the league.
+- The pitching staff for the Blue Jays has a collective 9.2 K/9, the ninth-best in MLB.

-- The Blue Jays' 3.92 team ERA ranks 10th across all league pitching staffs.
+- The Blue Jays have a 3.99 team ERA that ranks 11th among all MLB pitching staffs.

-- The Blue Jays rank 25th in baseball in home runs given up (66 total, 1.3 per game).
+- Blue Jays pitchers combine to allow the fifth-most home runs in baseball (68 total, 1.4 per game).

-- In his last appearance on Friday against the Baltimore Orioles, the left-hander threw 4 2/3 innings, allowing three earned runs while surrendering three hits.
+- Manoah makes the start for the Blue Jays, his 11th of the season.
+He is 1-4 with a 5.15 ERA and 40 strikeouts in 50 2/3 innings pitched.

-- The 31-year-old has put together a 4.08 ERA and 8.4 strikeouts per nine innings in nine games this season, while allowing a batting average of .269 to his opponents.
+- In his most recent appearance on Saturday, the righty went 5 2/3 innings against the Baltimore Orioles, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.